Women and Literature

 IV.
 Learning Objectives

-A. Identify some of the major works and periods in Women’s literature.
+- Identify important culturally diverse works and periods in women’s literature.

-B. Explain the complexities of race, gender, ethnicity, nationality, and class in Women’s literature.
+- Explain the complexities of race, gender, ethnicity, nationality, sexuality, religion and/or class in women’s literature.

 V. Academic Integrity and Student Conduct